 Creating a Data Collector Set from a Template

-Sometimes it’s just faster to start with someone else’s vast and learned accomplishments.
+Sometimes it’s just faster to start with someone else’s vast and learned accomplishments when it comes to Windows performance monitoring.
 Smugness aside, let’s download and use a pre-existing template.
 The template you’ll be using is a base operating system capture.
 It does not include any performance counter references to applications like Microsoft Exchange or SQL, for example.

 When creating a data collector set from template, be sure the computer the data collector set is being created on has the same performance counters as the source computer.